felipetovarhenao/bell-tutorials/public/markdown/09_null.md

 ### Why Use Nullify?

 1. To write code as a chain of multiple expressions instead of writing complex expressions as a single line of code.
-2. To explicitly indicate that an expression's result is not needed.
+2. To explicitly indicate that an expression's result can be discarded.

+> In the next version release of _bell_, the _nullify_ operator will be allowed to have `null` as an operand, which means the _last line rule_ stated above won't apply anymore.

 ---